webplatform/docs/tutorials/css-regions/index.md

  &lt;!-- endnotes appear here -->

 However, descendant elements that are defined as the default
-'''flow-into:none''' cannot be prevented from flowing along with the ancestor.
+'''flow-into:none''' cannot be prevented from flowing along with an ancestor that is assigned to a named flow.